By:

 - Hazardous location approvals such as flameproof/explosion-proof, intrinsically safe, non-incendive and increased safety, which are governed by approval agencies such as FM, UL, CSA, ATEX and IECEx.

 There are also product certifications that suppliers can use to self-certify the product, or third-party agencies that can verify products meet the requirements of these certifications.
-These include Safety Integrity Level (SIL), CE/UKCA and Restriction of Hazardous Substances (RoHS).
+These include Safety Integrity Level (SIL), CE and Restriction of Hazardous Substances (RoHS).

 In the end, suppliers should be able to provide certificates or documentation backing up the approvals they list on their website or datasheet.